yuvalluria/compass/sanity_tests/README.md

 {
   "use_case": "chatbot_conversational",  // Required - detected use case
   "user_count": 500,                     // Required - number of users
-  "priority": "low_latency",             // Optional - only if mentioned
+  "priority": "low_latency"              // Optional - only if mentioned
-  "hardware": "A100"                     // Optional - only if mentioned
 }
 ```